karrigen/cloud-commands/README.md

-Commands has been tested in PowerShell 7.0
+Commands have been tested in PowerShell 7.0

 **To setup the key authentication in OCI**